Pradeep-Deep14/Library-Management-Project/README.md

 ON B.MANAGER_ID=E1.EMP_ID
 ```

-Task 11. **Create a Table of Books with Rental Price Above a Certain Threshold**:
+**Task 11.Create a Table of Books with Rental Price Above a Certain Threshold**:
 ```sql
 CREATE TABLE BOOKS_PRICE AS
 SELECT * FROM BOOKS
 WHERE RENTAL_PRICE > 7
 ```

-Task 12: **Retrieve the List of Books Not Yet Returned**
+**Task 12: Retrieve the List of Books Not Yet Returned**
 ```sql
 SELECT I.ISSUED_BOOK_NAME
 FROM ISSUED_STATUS I